Getting into Your GM Vehicle

 Retrieving the mechanical key

-GM vehicles (Buick, Cadillac and Chevrolet) use three key styles.
+GM vehicles (Buick, Cadillac and Chevrolet) use three key fob (remote control or ‘clicker’) styles.
 For Style 1, press the thin button near the bottom of the transmitter (remote control or ‘clicker’) used to remove the mechanical key.
-Do not pull the key out without pressing the button.
+Do not pull the mechanical key out without pressing the button.

-In Style 2 (left image), press the unmarked button to extend the mechanical key.
+In Style 2, shown to the right, press the unmarked chrome button to extend the mechanical key.
 It remains attached to the key fob.
 Use the mechanical key to unlock the driver’s door.

 Beginning with the 6th generation Corvette introduced in 2005 and adding the Cadillac CTS and ELR Coupes, no external door handle, and thus no backup entrance option, is obvious.
 Then in the 2013 Chevrolet Impala and followed by the Tahoe and Suburban, the Cadillac Escalade, XTS and ATS in 2015, and the Chevrolet Malibu, Cruse, Camaro and Volt and Buick Envision in 2016, the key hole is hidden behind the rear of an otherwise typical door handle.
 Sadly, more General Motors products will likely feature this unnecessary change going forward.